Minor Permits, Hydrostatic Test Discharges, Domestic Wastewater, & Other Permits

 Recycling of Domestic Wastewater

 A Notice to Operators was issued on April 3, 2016, that allows the operator of a lease to beneficially recycle treated domestic wastewater and waste streams generated from mobile drinking water treatment systems on oil an gas drill sites.
 This minor permit will last for 60 days and may be extended.
 Application requirements and conditions for a permit to recycle treated domestic wastewater and mobile drinking water treatment system wastewater are contained in the document titled “Application Requirements and Permit Conditions for Beneficial Recycling of Treated Domestic Wastewater and Mobile Drinking Water Treatment System Wastewater at Drill Sites.”

-Applicants may use the Domestic Wastewater Application Worksheet as an example of a permit application for recycling domestic wastewater.
+Applicants may use the Domestic Wastewater Application Worksheet as an example of a minor permit application for recycling domestic wastewater.
 The Application Worksheet must be completed and include the unique identifiers (mobile unit number) for the domestic wastewater treatment trailer and the mobile drinking water treatment trailer.
 To assist in the process, the application should include a copy of the drilling permit for each treatment location.

 Effective February 1, 2020 the minor permits for the Recycling of Domestic Wastewater will processed and issued by Environmental Permits & Support in Austin.
 Applications may be submitted via email to Domestic.Wastewater@rrc.texas.gov, or by hard copy to: